alfredxiao/my-cheatsheets/linux/apt/dpkg.md

   * removes package but leaves configurations

 # Search by fuzzy match
-- `dpkg -S xyz`  —> Search through the database for a file specified and lists out any mentions of the specified file or string
+- `dpkg -S xyz`  Search for a filename from installed packages

 # Re-configure
-- `dpkg-reconfigure` —> modify a package by running the app’s config tool again
+- `dpkg-reconfigure` Reconfigure an installed package by running the app’s config tool again